 Gifts Under the Tree

-- Edible items left under the tree can be very tempting, and remember that companies often package pet gifts wrapped in ribbon.
+- Edible items left under the tree can be very tempting, so save them for right before present-opening time.
+Companies often package pet gifts wrapped in ribbon.
 Make sure to remove ribbons or ties before you present gifts to your ferret.
-If played with and swallowed, yarn, ribbon, or string on gifts can cause intestinal obstruction, requiring surgery.
+If played with and swallowed, yarn, ribbon, or string on gifts can cause intestinal obstruction, which may require surgery.

 - Batteries for toys or other gifts can be toxic and cause intestinal obstruction.
-Keep in a safe place until they are ready to be inserted in the gift.
+Keep in a safe place until they are ready to be inserted into the gift.

 O Christmas tree, O Christmas tree, how careful we must be.
 Christmas trees and their decorations can create hazards for pets.